 Spiral Studio Salisbury

-Spiral Studio began as a humble dream over 5 years ago.
+Spiral Studio began as a dream over 5 years ago.
 Jodi Battison is the founder of Spiral Studio and after working in the NHS for over 15 years, Jodi wished to bring a different approach of managing mental health and wellbeing to the community.
 As an Art Therapist and Yoga Teacher, Jodi has experienced what it's felt like to be on the periphery of mental health services that previously adopted an immutable clinical approach to treating mental health conditions.
-In more recent times, medical services are coming to realise the benefits of treatments such as creative therapies and body based interventions but it is only with persistence, increasing clinical evidence and a greater understanding of trauma that these interventions are becoming more accepted as legitimate treatments for mental health and wellbeing.
+In more recent times, medical services are coming to realise the benefits of treatments such as creative therapies and body based interventions but it is only with persistence, increasing clinical evidence and a greater understanding of mental health issues that these interventions are becoming more accepted as legitimate treatments for mental health and wellbeing.
 There is still a long way to go.

 Through personal experience Jodi recognised creative movement was integral to overcoming adverse experiences.
 Her personal journey has led to working as a specialist therapist with others who have been exposed to trauma and attachment difficulties within the NHS and CAMHS.
 However, through her experience, training and understanding of trauma Jodi wished to bring together a mind/body approach that was more relevant and accessible to people who had experienced these and other issues in their lives, leading her to realise her dream and establish Spiral Studio in 2017.